-World Languages are an integral part of a well-balanced education.
+World languages are an integral part of a well-balanced education.
 Our students require the tools and skills needed to compete in a global workforce.
-Without the study of and proficiency in another language, our students lag behind their peers from other states and countries.
+As West Virginia’s educational system continues to encourage, respect, and promote bilingual or multi-lingual skills, our students enjoy increased opportunities, both locally and beyond.
+Without the study of foreign languages, our students are at a disadvantage when compared to their peers from other states and countries, lacking the abilities that others enjoy and build upon to create communal economic prosperity and individualized career ladders

 Contact